Jump to:

 Coordination of care

 It is important to have clear and accurate communication with all members treating FAI syndrome.
-These include the patient, physical therapist, patient, treating physician, coach and trainer, if appropriate.
+These include the patient and family, physical therapist, treating physician, and coach and athletic trainer, if appropriate.
 If surgical options are explored, it is also important to communicate with the orthopedic surgeon for post-operative rehabilitation planning.

 Patient & family education

-Special emphasis should be placed on patient and primary care provider education since FAI is an uncommon condition.
+Special emphasis should be placed on the education of the patient and primary care provider to develop a stepwise and comprehensive treatment and rehabilitation plan.

 Patients should be educated as part of the treatment plan, including avoiding exacerbating/impingement positions, home exercises, and return to play.

 Few specific outcome measures for FAI have been developed, however there has been a continuous increase in the number of published studies regarding FAI syndrome with the majority evaluating arthroscopic surgery.
-The modified Harris Hip Score (mHHS) remains being the most commonly used.39
+The modified Harris Hip Score (mHHS) is the most commonly used.57

 Ideally pain and function should be followed during treatment.
 Validated questionnaires for patients with hip or groin pain and for assessment of perceived quality of life and general health status, such as the international Hip Outcome Tool (iHOT), Hip and Groin Outcome Score (HAGOS) and Hip Outcome Score (HOS) are recommended for evaluation of patients with FAI syndrome.1